 But for today’s seafood banquet, the clams head chef Qwustenuxun cooks are available in bags from a meals distributor.
 Locally harvested clams could contravene provincial regulation, as would privately stick fish, because of food processing issues.
 “If we can’t use all of our traditional components, then we are no longer truely highlighting Aboriginal delicacies,” Qwustenuxun stated.

 He provides that traditional substances, like clean raw herring eggs, lingcod eggs, and salmon heads, are not commercially available.
-Most provinces also restrict eating places from serving hunted recreation meat.
+Most provinces also restrict eating places from serving hunted recreational meat.

-“That on my own talks about how difficult it’s miles to reconnect with our conventional meals and our lifestyle if we’re now not allowed to proportion, we are now not allowed to show off, and we’re no longer allowed to get entry to it.”
+“That’s one of my talks about how difficult it is to reconnect with our conventional meals and our lifestyle if we’re not allowed to proportion, we are not allowed to show off, and we’re no longer allowed to access it.”

-Provincial food protection regulation can make it tricky to serve traditional Indigenous cuisine, says Qwustenuxun, who is a part of a growing motion of Indigenous chefs and food activists pushing for food sovereignty the proper to define their own food systems.
+Provincial food protection regulation can make it tricky to serve traditional Indigenous cuisine, says Qwustenuxun, who is a part of a growing movement of Indigenous chefs and food activists pushing for food sovereignty, the proper to define their food systems.
 Qwustenuxun and his kitchen personnel are required to have FOODSAFE certification, which prescribes that all meals come from approved sources according to the B.C.
 Food Premises Regulation.

-“The equal meals protection standards observe to each traditional and commercially available meals,” the employer told CBC Radio in an emailed assertion.
-Additionally, as Cowichan Tribes is licensed as a Tribal Health Care facility by using non-earnings Accreditation Canada, Qwustenuxun needs to comply with public regulation.
+“The equal meals protection standards apply to each traditional and commercially available meal,” the employer told CBC Radio in an emailed assertion.
+Additionally, as the Cowichan Tribes is licensed as a Tribal Health Care facility by using non-profit Accreditation Canada, Qwustenuxun needs to comply with public regulations.

 For off-reserve centers, provincial guidelines have to be upheld at all times.